FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

         address[] memory againstVoters
     ) public view virtual returns (uint8);

-    / / This is a verification interface for computational logic for other governance members to verify the validity of the contract. function voteResultCalc(
+    / / This is a verification interface for computational logic for other governance members to verify the validity of the contract function voteResultCalc(
         uint32 agreeVotes,
         uint32 doneVotes,